 This is a really old school trick that is especially poignant for turbo charged cars and diesels.
 Because of all of the heat soak through a turbo, it’s always a good idea to let the car idle after a long drive too cool off properly.
 Think of this as a runner taking a cool down lap to prevent cramps.

 7. Don’t go on a trip at all.

-Look, it’s great to visit family but, COVID-19 has given you a once in a lifetime chance to not take your kids on a trip.
-Could you imagine a Christmas where you get to have a 15-minute FaceTime call with your family and then sit around home having a wine and Christmas food?
+Look, it’s great to visit family but, could you imagine a Christmas where you get to have a 15-minute FaceTime call with your family and then sit around home having a wine and Christmas food?

 Compared to a X-hour drive to sit around a plastic table and listen to your racist uncle ramble on about Donald Trump, it actually sounds like a much better deal.

 Ironically, our best piece of road-trip advice this year is to just stay at home.
 And when you’re ready for next year’s trip, talk to one of our honest mechanics.